 Facility usage times

-The Committee must ensure that all Committee appointed volunteers complete a Volunteer Registration Form(DOC, 189KB) This form is provided to Council and kept up to date.
-This will ensure that all Committee appointed volunteers are covered by Councils Public Liability and Personal Accident Insurance whilst undertaking duties on behalf of the Committee.
+The Committee must ensure that all Committee appointed volunteers complete a Volunteer Registration Form.
+This form is provided to Council and kept up to date.
+This will ensure that all Committee appointed volunteers are covered by Council's Public Liability and Personal Accident Insurance whilst undertaking duties on behalf of the Committee.

 Meeting minutes and reports

-The Committee shall provide the Council with a copy of the minutes for each meeting, including all reports submitted by the Chairperson, Secretary and Treasurer within twenty one (21) days of the date of the meeting.
+The Committee shall provide the Council with a copy of the minutes for each meeting, including all reports submitted by the Chairperson, Secretary and Treasurer within 21 days of the date of the meeting.
 For more information, see:

 Facility site inspection checklists